 Mercer University's Master of Science Human Services is designed professionals who currently hold staff positions and are ready for leadership positions or are seeking a career in the human services field.
 Students focus on closing the gap between individuals, communities and resources to improve healthcare.
 The M.S. in Human Services program offers two concentrations, providing candidates the choice to specialize in either area of expertise.
 Regardless of discipline, students learn to increase their ability to communicate and assess the population's health needs.
 The degree program offers two concentrations:

 - Child and Adolescent Services

 Human services organizations are demanding skilled practitioners and leaders who can fulfill service roles in their communities, empower others, and find innovative solutions to today’s challenges in the healthcare and social service industries.
 Mercer University’s Master of Science in Human Services is designed to address this increasing need for human service professionals who possess advanced knowledge and experience.
-The M.S. in Human Services program is a 36-semester hour degree program and is offered at Mercer's Henry County Regional Academic Center.
+The M.S. in Human Services program is offered at Mercer's Henry County Regional Academic Center.

 Upon completion of the program, students will be prepared to:

 - Incorporate an entrepreneurial approach to human services delivery

 - Plan for the nutritional and recreational needs of aging client populations

 - Evaluate the effectiveness of existing programs and advocate for patients and their families